 The metaverse has arrived — or that was the vibe last week, anyway, at the 2021 installment of the Augmented World Expo (AWE) conference.
 Many speakers also acknowledged that the metaverse is still in its early days, but the consensus was that after decades of gestation, the metaverse is now born.

 Since 2013, AWE has brought together organizations and individuals (annually, except in 2020) working on extended reality (XR) — augmented reality (AR) and virtual reality (VR).
-This year, it included tech behemoths like Amazon and Microsoft; XR giants like Magic Leap, Niantic, Roblox, Unity, and Unreal; as well as many XR startups and also (crucially) companies creating XR experiences for their customers, employees, patients, and other users, such as Boeing, Disney, Kohler, Mayo Clinic, and Snap.
+This year, it included tech behemoths like Amazon and Microsoft; XR giants like Magic Leap, Niantic, Roblox, Unity, and Unreal; as well as many XR startups and also (crucially) companies creating XR experiences for their customers, employees, patients, and other users, such as Boeing, Disney, Kohler, and Mayo Clinic.